dmwg/docs/src/theming/mods/betterdiscord.md

 ## Meta Comment

 Metadata (information about the theme) is provided to BD via a comment block at the top of the CSS file.

-An example of this is:
+### Example

 ```css
 /**
   * @name Revert Rebrand